StanGirard/SousLaPluie/README.md

 ![ghost themes colors](./documentation/colors.jpg)

-To change the color of the Simply theme select one of the theme styles below and copy it into the:
+To change the color of the Sous La Pluie theme select one of the theme styles below and copy it into the:

 :arrow_right: `Setting -> Code Injection -> Blog Header`